PranavMishra28/ogtool-assesment/README.md

-# Aline Technical Knowledge Extractor
+# Technical Content Extractor

-A robust, production-ready tool for extracting technical content from various sources into a structured knowledge base for Reddit-style auto-comment generation.
+A robust, production-ready, and extensible tool for extracting technical content from various sources into a structured knowledge base.
+The system uses a plugin-based architecture that allows easy addition of new content sources without modifying the core code.

 ## Overview

-This tool extracts technical knowledge from:
+This tool extracts technical knowledge from many different sources through a configurable plugin system:

-1. interviewing.io blog posts
-2. interviewing.io company guides
-3. interviewing.io interview guides
-4. nilmamano.com DS&A blog posts
+1. Generic blogs and technical articles
-5. Book chapters from PDF files (including Google Drive)
+2. Book chapters from PDF files (including Google Drive)
-6. Substack newsletters (bonus)
+3. Substack newsletters
-7. Generic blogs (e.g., quill.co/blog for robustness testing)
+4. GitHub repositories (documentation, README files)
+5. Other sources via custom extractors

-All content is cleaned, converted to markdown, and structured into a consistent JSON format suitable for importing into a knowledge base.
+All content is cleaned, converted to markdown, and structured into a consistent JSON format suitable for importing into a knowledge base or further processing.

 ## Features

+- **Plugin-Based Architecture**: Easily extend the system with new content source extractors
+- **Configuration-Driven**: Configure extractors and behavior through a simple JSON config file
 - **Multi-Source Support**: Scrapes and processes content from diverse sources
 - **Smart Content Cleaning**: Removes ads, navigation bars, footers, and other non-content elements
 - **Markdown Conversion**: Converts all content to clean, consistent markdown format